wp-plugins/easing-slider/readme.txt

 7. A preview of a slider.
 This is how is should appear on your WordPress site (may differ based on your settings).

 == Changelog ==

+= 2.2.0.7 =
+* General improvements to cater for alternative slide types, such as videos or URL images.
+* Fixed a bug (related to above improvement) that would prevent slider from loading when slide didn't contain an image.
+* Fixed bug causing isolated jQuery errors when attempting to setup navigation elements that were disabled.
+* Transparent PNGs now play nicely.
+* Fixed some $_GET input validation security issues.
+* Improvded support for touch devices.
+* Added post type variable to slider object, allowing future extensions more flexibility.
+* Added support for HiDPI devices.

 = 2.2.0.6 =
 * Fixed z-index bug with dropdown menus in multiple themes.